YannKamche/Responsive-Web-Design-Certification/README.md

 ## Project 13: PIANO
 Learn Responsive Web Design by building a Piano

-## Project 14: TECHNICAL DOCUMENTATION PAGE (Certification Projects)
+## Project 14: TECHNICAL DOCUMENTATION PAGE (Certification Project)
 Build a Technical Documentation page to serve as instruction or reference for a topic

 ## Project 15: CITY SKYLINE